 - Jumper and connectors

-The basic idea of shrinking the arduino project is to make a permanent circuit board for it.
-This is done by programming an Atmega chip using and Arduino.
-To program an Atmega using Arduino, first of all we need to make a DIY programmer and burn bootloader.
+The basic idea of shrinking an Arduino project is to make a permanent circuit board for it.
+This is done by programming an Atmega chip using an Arduino.
+To program an Atmega using Arduino, first of all, we need to make a DIY programmer and burn bootloader.
 To use your Arduino to burn a bootloader onto an Atmega, you need to follow a few simple steps.